 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.

 Donation Checks: As a tour company that benefits from the cultural and natural riches of our destinations, we have a policy of donating to the scientific projects and museums we visit.
 This has created a bond with the academic community that has helped us establish an extensive list of lecturers and contacts at each of our destinations.
 For this trip, we kindly ask you to make your $150 donation checks out to the “Heritage for Kids”, the newest project for Heritage Watch International designed to raise awareness in the younger generation of the importance of the environment and heritage preservation.
 Please note that your donations are considered part of the trip cost and are non-refundable.

-A deposit of $750.00 is required, along with a completed and signed registration form.
+A deposit of $750 per person is required, along with a completed and signed registration form.
 Final payment is due 120 days prior to departure.
 Upon receipt of your deposit and registration form, you will be sent pre-trip materials.
 Click here to download our Registration Form.

 International flights are not included in the cost of the trip.
 If you do not arrive or depart on the scheduled days, you are responsible for all transportation (including airport transfers) to join the group.
 If Far Horizons must change the trip dates or cancel the trip for any reason, Far Horizons is not responsible for any air ticket you may have purchased.
 Please send your complete air schedule as soon as you have it.
 NOTE: Please contact Far Horizons if you would like for us to handle your air ticketing.

 The private tours of archaeological sites and talks by specialists are scheduled in advance and include a donation to each.
 Specialists working at these sites are excited about showing their work to interested enthusiasts.
 However, please be aware that there may be times when the director or a member of the staff may not be on site when our groups arrive due to other commitments.